Stacking-Controlled Magnetic Exchange and Magnetoelectric Coupling in Bilayer CrI$_2$: Results

 Symmetry considerations explain the anisotropy data.
 Inversion symmetry forbids the Dzyaloshinskii-Moriya interaction, so the centrosymmetric monolayer exhibits exactly zero DMI by symmetry, while non-centrosymmetric bilayer stackings enable finite DMI values in the 0.01 to 0.02\,meV range.
 In contrast, the symmetric exchange anisotropy shows internal robustness: $\Delta J_{xy}$ clusters near 1.48\,meV for A-B bonds and near 1.03\,meV for A-A/B-B bonds, with weak dependence on layer count and registry.
 The pattern supports a local bond-environment origin for the symmetric anisotropy and a symmetry-enabled, bilayer-level origin for the DMI \cite{chen2025tunable,ji2023general}.
 The combined behaviour of $J^{AB}_{\text{in\,plane}}$ and $J^{\mathrm{AA/BB}}_{\text{in\,plane}}$ yields a coherent microscopic picture for the stripe antiferromagnetic ground state.
 Stacking controls the absolute scale of both competing channels and tunes the energy balance that selects the ordered phase.
-Interlayer spin texture provides a secondary knob for fine adjustments.
-From a device perspective, in-plane sliding sets the registry and therefore the magnetic energy scale, while symmetry selection rules govern which anisotropic and chiral terms operate.
+Interlayer magnetic alignment provides a secondary knob for fine adjustments.
+From a device perspective, in-plane sliding sets the stacking registry and therefore the relevant magnetic energy scale, while symmetry selection rules govern which anisotropic and chiral interaction terms are allowed.